Rocketmakers/armstrong-edge/README.md

 Armstrong is a React component library made by [Rocketmakers](rocketmakers.com/) written in Typescript and SCSS.

-By default, Armstrong doesn't compile its SCSS, allowing consuming projects to make use of its various SCSS variables and mixins.
+By default, Armstrong doesn't pre-compile its SCSS into CSS, allowing consuming projects to make use of its various SCSS variables and mixins.

 [JIRA board](https://rocketmakers.atlassian.net/jira/software/projects/ARM/boards/154) (for internal use)